-It is suggested that within a child's 'concern' file there is:
+It is suggested that within a child's CPOMS file there is:

-- A front sheet. - A chronology. - A record of concern in more detail and body map, where appropriate. - A record of concerns and issues shared by others.
+- A chronology. - A record of concern in more detail and body map, where appropriate. - A record of concerns and issues shared by others. - Impact of actions taken

 The school will keep written records of concern about children even where there is no need to refer the matter to MASH/Children's Social Care (or similar) immediately but these records will be kept within the separate concerns file.